fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * In Python 2, it's necessary to pass the class name and `self` to `super` (e.g. `super(ClassName, self).__init()__`).
 In Python 3, these arguments aren't needed (`super().__init()__`).

 * To see the MRO of a class, run `ClassName.mro()`.

+### Item 26: Use Multiple Inheritance Only for Mix-in Utility Classes

+* Avoid multiple inheritance.

+* Use [Mix-ins](https://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-are-they-useful) to provide features to a class.

+* Mix-ins can be composed (using multiple inheritance) to extend the classes behaviors.

+* Override Mix-in methods in derived classes if necessary.

 ### Item 27: Prefer Public Attributes Over Private Ones